TIDAL SHIFTS

 For the first music edition of TIDAL SHIFTS, MusicForTheSea brings together IDRA, OORA, Vito Gatto, Kazuya Nagaya, and Coco Francavilla in a shared sonic reflection on the Ocean as a living, connecting force.

-Inspired by this year UN World Ocean Day theme REIMAGINE, , artists work with oceanic sound material from costal field recordings, marine soundscapes and underwater voices transforming scientific and natural sounds into intimate ambiebt listening experiences.
+Inspired by this year's UN World Ocean Day theme, REIMAGINE, artists work with oceanic sound material of coastal field recordings, marine soundscapes, and underwater voices to transform scientific and natural sounds into intimate ambient listening experiences.

 From Mediterranean depths to Japanese shores, from submerged resonance to fragile surface life, TIDAL SHIFTS: REIMAGINE explores the Ocean as a threshold between worlds, cultures, species, and states of awareness.